serverless/github-action/README.md

 This Action wraps the [Serverless Framework](https://serverless.com) to enable common Serverless commands.

 ## Usage
-An example workflow to build a docker container from source and deploy a project with serverless:
+An example workflow to deploy a project with serverless:

 ```